Bandar Utama: Transportation

 There are two MRT feeder bus routes running from the bus stop, covering parts of Bandar Utama Damansara as well as neighbouring neighbourhoods.
+Bandar Utama also has one bus hub, Bandar Utama bus hub, located near 1 Utama.

 There are also frequent buses to and from Kelana Jaya on the LRT Kelana Jaya Line.
 These buses, which are provided by 1 Utama, depart from the 1 Utama New Wing bus stop.
 From this bus stop, there are also Rapid KL buses to and from Kuala Lumpur and Putrajaya.

 Bandar Utama Damansara is served by both the New Klang Valley Expressway (NKVE) and the Damansara-Puchong Expressway (LDP).

 Administration

 Bandar Utama Damansara, like most of Damansara, falls under the jurisdiction of the Majlis Bandaraya Petaling Jaya (Petaling Jaya City Council).